 While scorpions actually are pretty amazing and beneficial creatures, many of us fear them because they can sting.
 Much of this fear stems from the myths that are out there about them.
 It may be hard to separate fact from fiction.

 Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner - University Medical Center Phoenix, dispels five myths and confirms five facts about scorpion stings.

-There are between 40 to 50 different scorpion species found across Arizona, and only the Arizona bark scorpion (Centruroides sculpuratus) can produce severe neurotoxic symptoms – though most people stung by one can be safely managed and observed at home.
+Between 40 to 50 different species of scorpions live across Arizona.
+Only the Arizona bark scorpion (Centruroides sculpuratus) can produce severe toxic symptoms to your nervous system – though most people stung by one can be safely managed and observed at home.

 The age of the scorpion doesn’t dictate if the venom is more dangerous than the venom of an adult scorpion.
 Venom from all scorpions, regardless of size, is still venom.

 A bark scorpion, in general, is smaller in size than other species of scorpions so perhaps this is where this myth comes from.
 That said, baby bark scorpions aren’t potentially more venomous or dangerous than their older siblings or parents.

 Myth #3: Scorpion stings will always leave a mark.

 Unlike a bee sting, scorpion stings often do not leave a mark.
 Given the small size of the bark scorpion, it’s often difficult to find the puncture wound.
 It’s not surprising that even when a patient comes into the urgent care or emergency department that the staff are also unable to determine the location of the puncture wound.

 Myth #4: Applying an ice pack is the best way to alleviate symptoms.

 While an ice pack may seem like it will be useful in reducing the numbness and pain caused by a scorpion sting, symptoms can come back with greater intensity when the ice pack is removed.